braidchat/braid/README-archive.md

- - move Figwheel server as part of single REPL

- - update CHANGELOG

- - post a roadmap somewhere on github, link from README "(and more...")

- - update gaps in contributing.md

- - mention "add yourself to contributors.edn" in contributing guide

- - improve "deploying to production" notes

 Braid started out as a quick experiment to see if a new kind of team-chat interface could better handle multiple async conversations (early video here) , and in turn, alleviate the culture of interruption and FOMO that Slack and other chatroom-based clients tend to create. (see [Motivation]()).